kopavel/KiCadLogicalSchemeSimulator/schemaParts/z80/README.md

 <hr>

 This component serves as a pin-level wrapper that emulates the behavior of the Z80 processor at the hardware level.
-It leverages the [Z80Processor](https://github.com/codesqueak/Z80Processor) project for the CPU core emulation.
+It based on the [Z80Processor](https://github.com/codesqueak/Z80Processor) project for the CPU core emulation.

-The emulation utilizes a BusyWait synchronization mechanism instead of traditional Java thread synchronization methods like semaphores/queues.
-This approach is necessary due to the significant latency introduced by park/un-park operations.
-As a result, Z80Processor consistently utilizes one CPU core at full capacity, ensuring decent speed despite the less-than-ideal synchronization method.
+The core reimplemented in IoQueue/callback manner for possibility postpone IO request in time for processing hardware layer.

 The emulation accurately represents the timing diagram of the Z80 processor, with the following exceptions: